Caldarie/flutter_tflite_audio/README.md

 ### This plugin can support several model types:

-1. Models from Google Teachable Machine
+1. Google Teachable Machine (Raw audio input)

    * For beginners with little to no machine learning knowledge.
 You can read can read the tutorial [here](https://carolinamalbuquerque.medium.com/audio-recognition-using-tensorflow-lite-in-flutter-application-8a4ad39964ae) if you are a newbie.
    * Training can be done [here](https://teachablemachine.withgoogle.com/train/audio)

-2. Raw audio inputs.
+2. Raw audio input.

    * Can recognize the following inputs: float32[audioLength, 1] or float32[1, audioLength]
    * For more information on how to train your own model, take a look [here](https://github.com/tensorflow/examples/tree/master/lite/examples/speech_commands/ml).

-3. Supports models with decoded wav inputs.
+3. Decoded wav input.

    * Supports two inputs: float32[audioLength, 1] and int32[1]
    * For more information on how to train your own model.
 Take a look [here](https://github.com/tensorflow/docs/blob/master/site/en/r1/tutorials/sequences/audio_recognition.md)
    * To train a decoded wave with MFCC, take a look [here](https://github.com/tensorflow/tensorflow/tree/r1.15/tensorflow/examples/speech_commands)

-4. **(Experimental feature)**  Spectogram, MFCC, mel as an input type.
-Will support model from this [tutorial](https://www.tensorflow.org/tutorials/audio/simple_audio).
+4. **(Experimental feature)**  Spectogram, melspectrogram, and MFCC inputs.

+   * Please note that this feature is experimental, and results may not be accurate compared to raw audio / decoded wav.
+   * Spectrogram model can be trained here [tutorial](https://www.tensorflow.org/tutorials/audio/simple_audio).

 5. **(Currently worked on feature)** Multiple input and outputs.